Anne Landhäußer

 Programme structure

 The programme usually consists of 4 semesters throughout which the students are required to achieve 120 credit points (ECTS) in total.
-The study modules are organised in the following four areas:
+The study modules are organised in the following areas:

 1. Advanced Fundamentals (10 ECTS)